Wild & Capable

 About the Trip

 This women’s backpacking experience in the Gila National Forest is an opportunity to build confidence, community, and connection, both with the landscape and with yourself.
-Through shared time on the trail, participants will develop backcountry skills in a supportive, inclusive environment that feels safe, encouraging, and empowering.
+Through shared time on the trail, participants will develop backcountry skills and deepen their relationships with nature in a supportive, inclusive environment that feels safe, encouraging, and empowering.

 This experience invites women to challenge themselves while moving with intention, listening inward, and developing resilience through shared effort, reflection, and time in wild places.
 Oh, and don’t forget the laughs and friendships you’ll make!